solana-developers/professional-education/README.md

 ### Students must be able to stand on their own two feet after training is over.

-Students must be able to create their own projects after finishing the course:=.
+Students must be able to create their own projects after finishing the course.
 This means:

 - Using the students' own computers rather than sandbox applications like Solana Playground.
 - Creating projects srarting with a blank file or `anchor init`